Private Sector Financing: FAQs

 What sectors of the economy does ADB focus on?

 Through its work with private financial intermediaries, ADB's private sector operations focus on expanding access to finance, particularly among lower-income groups (microfinance and housing finance) and micro-, small, and medium-sized enterprises, as well as on infrastructure development and climate change finance.
 The financial intermediaries through whom it impacts the real economic sectors include banks, nonbank financial institutions, and private equity funds.
-Finally, trade finance activities, through the Trade Finance Facilitation Program (TFFP), help reduce the negative impact of the financial crisis on the most vulnerable countries, while furthering regional integration.
+Finally, trade finance activities, through the Trade Finance Program (TFP), help reduce the negative impact of the financial crisis on the most vulnerable countries, while furthering regional integration.

 In infrastructure development, ADB is focused on the following core sectors of operation: energy (including power), transport, telecommunications, water, and urban infrastructure.
 ADB also finances existing infrastructure projects for upgrading or expansion.